gautierstoll/ScMaBoSS/README.md

      Nevertheless, it is necessary because the class `ResultFromFile` can also be created from data of UPMaBoSS, where the size changes over time.

-## Parallel run of MaBoSS servers through ScMaBoSS, aggregating last line of prob_traj:
+## Parallel run of MaBoSS through ScMaBoSS, with multiple MaBoSS servers, aggregating last line of prob_traj:
 1. Parameters for the server:
     ```scala
     val hints: Hints = Hints(check = false,hexfloat = false,augment = true,overRide = false,verbose = false)